aranhaqg/tags-api/README.md

 }
 ```
 When that happens, the app try to create a Ticket with these attributes.
-If the ticket is valid, the tickets saved at the database and a callback triggers a webhook to https://webhook.site with a payload containing the the tag with the highest count.
+If the ticket is valid, the ticket is saved at the database and a callback triggers a webhook to https://webhook.site with a payload containing the the tag with the highest count.

 This app uses: